wavemotion-dave/SugarDS/readme.md

 * Enlightenment (aka Druid 2) has major graphical glitching.
 Cause is likely inaccurate CRTC emulation.
 * Imperial Mahjongg does not run.
 Cause is likely inaccurate CRTC emulation.
 * Sugar City has graphical glitches top/sides.
 You can position and stretch the screen to largely push these off the LCD so they aren't as distracting.
 Cause is likely inaccurate CRTC emulation.
+* Out of This World has graphical glitches and frame sync issues.
+Likely inaccurate CRTC emulation.
-* Turrican 128K works fine with the two disk version but the single disk 'PARADOS' version has issues.
+* Turrican 128K works fine with the two disk version but the single disk 'PARADOS' version won't load.

 Version History :
 -----------------------